-College is a big investment; one that can significantly impact your finances.
-Whether planning for yourself or a family member, it is important to first explore all federal aid, grant, and scholarship options.
+College is a big investment, and whether planning for yourself or a family member, it is important to first explore all federal aid, grant and scholarship options.
 Once these routes have been exhausted, we can help to finance a student loan to cover the amount still needed.

-Before applying for a private student loan, we advise you to first take advantage of the subsidized and unsubsidized loans offered through the federal government.
-These often have low costs and favorable repayment terms.
-Visit the Free Application for Federal Student Aid at the FAFSA website for more information and to apply.
+Before applying for a private student loan, we recommend you take advantage of the subsidized and unsubsidized loans offered through the federal government.
+These often provide lower costs and offer favorable repayment terms.
+Visit the FASFA website for more information and to apply.

 If after applying you find a cheaper way to cover tuition costs, you have up to 30 days to cancel the loan without any penalty.